Tokyo Station: History, Architecture, and Must-Visit Spots

 弁天堂 (50)

-・Structure and Facilities
+Structure and Facilities

-As a terminal for both conventional and Shinkansen lines, Tokyo Station serves a vast number of routes.
-It is served by JR East's conventional lines, JR Central's Tokaido Shinkansen, and Tokyo Metro's Marunouchi Line.
-The Shinkansen platforms alone consist of five surface platforms with ten tracks, and the conventional lines have five surface platforms with ten tracks and four underground platforms with eight tracks, making it one of Japan's largest stations in terms of the number of platforms.
+Tokyo Station is a terminal where numerous conventional and Shinkansen lines converge.
+JR East conventional lines, JR Central’s Tokaido Shinkansen, and Tokyo Metro’s Marunouchi Line all operate from this station.
+The Shinkansen platforms alone have 5 platforms with 10 tracks above ground, while conventional lines have 5 platforms with 10 tracks above ground and 4 platforms with 8 tracks underground, making it one of the largest platform counts in Japan.

-・Surrounding Area
+Surrounding Area

-■ Beginning and Establishment
+■ The Beginning and Establishment

 弁天堂 (56)

-■ Pre-war and Wartime Development
+■ Prewar and Wartime Development

 弁天堂 (55)

-■ Shinkansen and the Period of High Growth
+■ The Shinkansen and Japan’s High-Growth Period

 弁天堂 (57)